SantoriniDave.com

 Leg 10: Flew home from Paris

 If you are searching flights, use city codes when possible.
 LON searches all London airports, and PAR searches both Charles de Gaulle and Orly.
-This is often the easiest way to find better schedules and prices.
+This is the surest way to find the best schedules and prices, and be sure you’re not missing out on any available flights.
+That said, I would not combine flights to and from different airports (e.g., into London Heathrow, out of London Gatwick) on the same day.
+These airports are often on opposite sides of the city.

 Be Careful with Separate Tickets

-One of the biggest mistakes first-time travelers make is booking the long-haul flight and the Greece flight separately without leaving enough time between them.
-If your flight from North America is delayed and you miss a separate onward ticket to Greece, the second airline usually does not have to help you.
+One of the biggest mistakes first-time travelers make is booking the long-haul flight and the Greece flight separately (i.e., two flights on two different airlines) without leaving enough time between them.
+If your flight from North America is delayed and you miss your connecting flight to Greece, the second airline does not have to help you.

 Rome: The Best History-First Pairing